-This is my dressing table.
-I always wanted a dressing table.
-My mom has a large white antique one with a three-piece mirror attached and a matching curved bench just right for women wearing lots of crinolines.
+My mom has a large, antique white dressing table with a three-piece mirror attached and a matching curved bench just right for women wearing many crinolines.
 I loved sitting at that dressing table, surrounded by pots and bottles of potions for beauty.
-There was a shallow long drawer in the center – here is where she placed many of her tools – powder puffs, hair clips, brushes and sponges. there were six smaller drawers – three on either side.
-In these drawers she had little boxes to separate blushes, shadows, pencils and several Revlon lipsticks.
-She seemed to have every shade imaginable but was partial to Iceblue Pink.
-When I started wearing makeup, I too wore Iceblue Pink, as well as Almay's One Coat mascara, Almay's makeup remover pads and slate eyeliner pencil (cannot remember the brand).
+There was a shallow long drawer in the center – here is where she placed many of her tools – powder puffs, hair clips, brushes, and sponges.

-My bachelorette apartments after college were too small for dressing tables. makeup was kept in a Caboodle, and later a professional-style makeup case complete with shoulder strap and locks.
-All my shadows, pencils, powders and lip products were organized by color story in their separate little compartments, brushes in the medicine cabinet or on the bureau still in that sorority coffee mug.
+My bachelorette apartments after college were too small for dressing tables.
+Makeup was kept in a Caboodle, and later a professional-style makeup case complete with shoulder strap and locks.
+All my shadows, pencils, powders, and lip products were organized by a color story in their separate little compartments, brushes in the medicine cabinet or on the bureau still in that sorority coffee mug.

 When I moved in with my boyfriend/now husband, our house was too small to accommodate all of our furniture, let alone a dressing table.
-Our bed took up the majority of the room, leaving little space for two nightstands, a chest of drawers for him and a bureau for me.
-The makeup case went in the bathroom under the sink, the coffee mug of brushes in the cabinet above the toilet.
+Our bed occupied most of the room, leaving little space for two nightstands, a chest of drawers for him, and a bureau for me.
+The makeup case went in the bathroom under the sink, and the coffee mug of brushes was in the cabinet above the toilet.

 After six years in this cramped space, I decided to get creative.
 The bed went against the wall, requiring only one nightstand.
 This opened up the long wall, giving room for a cedar chest at the foot of the bed and to bring in my husband's childhood desk.
-At first we considered using the desk as an actual desk, but having a computer in the second bedroom, it would be a tad redundant.
-I took it over, bought a bench from Target (Shabby Chic collection) and brought all my bottles and pots to the desk.
+At first, we considered using the desk as an actual desk, but having a computer in the second bedroom would be a tad redundant.
+I took it over, bought a bench from Target (Shabby Chic collection), and brought all my bottles and pots to the desk.

-This morning, sitting at my dressing table, applying my foundation, I realized how much I enjoy this ritual, these few minutes every morning where I sit in silence and apply my makeup and fragrance.
+Sitting at my dressing table and applying my foundation this morning, I realized how much I enjoy this ritual, these few minutes every morning where I sit in silence and apply my makeup and fragrance.
 It's the same type of peace I get when I paint or work on stained glass.
-Many may find this ritual to be shallow or superficial, but I find it divine.
+Many may find this ritual shallow or superficial, but I find it divine.